NON-STATE ACTORS IN EDUCATION

 Admission selection and processes: No information was found.

-Policies for vulnerable groups: The Law on General Education establishes that the state must ensure equal opportunities for every citizen to get an education without discrimination based on gender, race, language, religion, political views, ethnicity, social status, health status.
+Policies for vulnerable groups: According to the Law on General Educationthe state must ensure equal opportunities for every citizen to receive an education without discrimination based on gender, race, language, religion, political views, ethnicity, social status, or health status.

 Quality assurance, monitoring and accountability

-School board: According to the Law on Education (2009), the school's management is carried out by the rector or director.
-The institution's Board of Founders appoints the ‘head management’ (director).
-Schools can include within their governance self-managing bodies to ensure democracy and transparency, such as guardians, parents, general meetings, boards of trustees, etc. Additionally, the Law on General Education specifies that when a foreign citizen or legal entity establishes an institution or more than 51% of the statutory capital or stocks owned by foreigners, the educational institution's deputy head must be an Azerbaijani citizen.
+School board: According to the 2009 Law on Education, the founding members of an institution are responsible for appointing the school director.
+School governing bodies can include guardians, parents, or boards of trustees in order to ensure democracy and transparency.
+The Law on General Education additionally specifies that when a foreign citizen or legal entity establishes an educational institution, or more than 51% of the institution's stocks are owned by foreigners, the institution's deputy head must be an Azerbaijani citizen.

-Reporting requirements: According to the 2019 Law on General Education all general education institutions operating in the Republic of Azerbaijan must be connected to the Centralized Educational Information System (CISIS) and the state electronic information system "Students-Graduates".
+Reporting requirements: According to the 2019 Law on General Educationall general education institutions operating in the Republic of Azerbaijan must be connected to the Centralised Educational Information System (CISIS) and the state electronic information system "Students-Graduates".
 For more information, see Multi-level regulations.

 School inspection: See Multi-level regulations.

-Student assessment: The State Examination Center is responsible for preparing and conducting the Final Evaluation (attestation) of General Education.
+Student assessment: The State Examination Center is responsible for preparing and conducting the Final Evaluation (assessment) of General Education.

 Diplomas and degrees: See Multi-level regulations.